 10. Tastes do change.
 I felt like I was torturing my children by removing so many of their favorite foods.
 Starches and sugars were a big part of our lives!
 Our sugar cravings increased once we took away these foods.
 This is why I’m glad we made the changes gradually in the year preceding GAPS.
 As the year has progressed, these sugar cravings have lessened.
 At the very least we have ways to cope, including higher doses of animal fat, as well as fermented foods.
 I feel far more satisfied than expected.

-Last week 10-year-old Brandon prepared his vegetable stir-fry, spicing it just the way he likes it.
-He sat down, heaved a heavy, happy sigh, looked up at me, and said, “I love our diet, Mom.”
+Recently our youngest son Brandon prepared his vegetable stir-fry, spicing it just the way he likes it, and sat down at the table.
+He heaved a heavy, happy sigh, looked up at me and said “I love our diet, Mom.”